pgmodeler/pgmodeler/README.md

 * [Change]: relationship validation method now removes fk relationships when the foreign keys that gerenates is no longer exists.
 * [Change]: copy/cut/delete commands does not manipulates system objects like schema public and languages C, SQL and plpgsql.
 * [Change]: pgModeler startup scripts are now path location free meaning that software can be installed where the user desires.
+* [Fix]: corrected some bugs that was causing crash when removing all operations from operation list.
+* [Fix]: minor bug fixes related to object selection over the model.
+* [Fix]: corrected a bug on load model dialog filter (chinese UI only).
 * [Fix]: pgModeler no longer crashes when editing objects style.
 * [Fix]: corrected bug that was deleting two sequeces at once.
 * [Fix]: pgModeler no longer crashes when removing (disconnecting) relationship that has special primary keys.